carlosgm02/uwp-languages/README.md

-# UWP-Languages
+# UWP Languages Samples
-Sample apps and games (written in C#, C++, VB.NET, JS, TS, ObjC and Java) for UWP development.
+Universal Windows Platform apps can be created in a great variety of programming languages.